ACloudGuru/intro-to-CloudFormation_AC/README.md

 ## Get Started

-To get started, clone this repository to your local machine (or downlload it as a ZIP file).
+To get started, clone this repository to your local machine (or download it as a ZIP file).

 There is a folder for each section.